MaxArt2501/share-this/readme.md

 ## Developer friendly

 This library's source code (that can be found in the [src](src/) folder) uses ES2015 profusely, including ES2015 module definition and loading.
-This means that, at the moment, its modules can't be `require`d without prior transpilation, but this also mean that this library is ready for when environments will finally support ES2015 modules.
+This means that, at the moment, its modules can't be `require`d without prior transpilation, but this also mean that this library is directly usable in environments that support ES2015 modules.

 The `"module"` property is defined in [package.json](package.json) for those module loaders that support it ([Rollup](https://github.com/rollup/rollup), for example, which is also used to bundle the library).